 In the event of either the discovery, or accidental release, of suspected asbestos the employees will stop work immediately and warn any others working around them of the potential release.
 They will vacate the work area and ensure that others are not placed at risk, this will be by erecting warning signs and warning tape.
 The employees will then decontaminate themselves remembering that the priority is to not inhale any fibres.

 The suspected asbestos will then be reported to the person responsible and confirmation of asbestos will be sought.
-If the material is found to contain asbestos the company will plan for appropriate removal / working practices for re-entry to the area.
+If the material is found to contain asbestos GeMech will stop work and await further instruction from the Client.